Verified SMS lets you know when Google can confirm the identity of a business that sends you messages.

 It can be difficult to trust the identity of a business sending you SMS messages.
 Some messages may be misleading and pretend to be from businesses you trust.
 These messages may ask for private information or link to dangerous websites--this is called phishing.

-Verified SMS can help you understand the true identity of the business sending you messages in order to prevent phishing.
+Verified SMS can help you know the true identity of the business sending you messages in order to prevent phishing.

 Verified SMS performs authenticity code matching without sending your message content to Google.